 Medicare is financed by a portion of the payroll taxes paid by workers and their employers.
 It also is financed in part by monthly premiums deducted from Social Security checks.

-The Centers for Medicare & Medicaid Services in the Department of Health and Human Services is the agency in charge of the Medicare program.
-For complete information about Medicare go www.cms.gov.
-But you apply for Medicare at Social Security, and we can give you general information about the Medicare program.
+The Centers for Medicare & Medicaid Services in the Department of Health and Human Services is the agency in charge of the Medicare program, but you apply for Medicare at Social Security.
+SSA can give you general information about the Medicare program.
+For complete information about Medicare go to: CMS.gov.

 Medicare beneficiaries can qualify for Extra Help with their Medicare prescription drug plan (Part D) costs.
-The Extra Help is estimated to be worth about $4,000 per year.
 To qualify for the Extra Help, a person must be receiving Medicare, have limited resources and income, and reside in one of the 50 States or the District of Columbia.
 Medicare beneficiaries can automatically qualify for Extra Help if they also receive any type of Medicaid assistance from their State or get Supplemental Security Income (SSI) benefits.
-Medicare beneficiaries can also apply for Extra Help, by completing Social Security's Application for Extra Help with Medicare Prescription Drug Plan Costs (SSA-1020).
-You can apply online at www.socialsecurity.gov/extrahelp; call Social Security at 1-800-772-1213 (TTY 1-800-325-0778) to apply over the phone or to request an application; or apply at your local Social Security office.
+Medicare beneficiaries can apply for Extra Help online by completing the Social Security Application for Extra Help with Medicare Prescription Drug Plan Costs (SSA-1020).
+To apply, go to What help can I receive, call Social Security at 1-800-772-1213 (TTY 1-800-325-0778) to apply over the phone or request an application, or apply at your local Social Security office.

 Data Collection Description